montes/montes.github.io/_posts/2019-01-19-the-best-ynab-alternative.md

 ## 1. YNAB vs Google Spreadsheets
 There are tons of free Spreadsheets trying to mimic *You Need a Budget*

-I discarded all ot them because I simply don't like their usability/look, they don't feel *right*.
+I discarded all of them because I simply don't like their usability/look, they don't feel *right*.

 These are two of the best: